Arko-N/Arko-N/README.md

 - Hi, I’m @Keronon_Sathmace in World Net
-- I’m interested in Programming, Drawing and Shogi-Chesses.
+- Interested in Programming, Drawing and Shogi-Chesses.
-- I’m currently learning ...
+- Currently learning ...
 English ... hah.

 - How to reach me ...
-  U can try to use my VK-id: ghostly_fire
+  You can try to use my VK-id: ghostly_fire
+  Or write to my job-mail: keronons.job@gmail.com